 What are hard and soft skills?

-At the beginning of this article, we already addressed the topic of “what are hard skills?”.
+At the beginning of this article, we already addressed the topic of “What are hard skills?”.
 They are occupational requirements that have been acquired via repetition or education.
 In addition, hard skills can be measured and clearly defined.
 Soft skills on the other hand are difficult to learn and are in contrast rather behavioral and related to your personality.
-Some skills are cut-clear either hard skill or soft skills, but let’s have a look at negotiating to show you that it is not always as obvious as we might think it is.
+Some skills are cut-clear either hard skills or soft skills, but let’s have a look at negotiating to show you that it is not always as obvious as we might think it is.

 Is negotiation a hard or a soft skill?
 That is definitely a tough nut to crack.
 Whereas traditionally it is recognized as a soft skill due to its relation to a person’s emotional intelligence, Nick Dimitressis, founder and CEO of NDI Training & Consulting, dismantles the common narrative and suggests challenging the definition of both soft and hard skills.

 There is no winner in this comparison.
 Both soft and hard skills are equally important and go hand in hand with each other.
-In the case of negotiating, Dimitressis addresses a valid argument that some soft skills are actually more than that.
+In the case of negotiating, Dimitris addresses a valid argument that some soft skills are actually more than that.
 Ultimately, the magic happens in knowing which hard skills to mention depending on the job you are applying for.
-Additionally, presenting a symbiosis of your existing soft and hard skills will not only impress but also point out to your future employer that you read and understood the open job position and would be a great fit.
+Additionally, presenting a symbiosis of your existing soft and hard skills will not only impress but also point out to the future employer that you read and understood the open job position and would be a great fit.